Masters in Development Practice

 Applications must be made online.
 For further information on applying to taught courses in Trinity College, see Trinity Graduate Studies.

-Applications are now open for 2020/21 (September 2020 intake) at TCD Postgraduate webpage.
-Final Closing date is 30th June 2020.
+Applications are now open for 2022/23 (September 2022 intake) at TCD Postgraduate webpage at TCD Postgraduate webpage.
+Final Closing date is 31st July 2022.
 The Admissions Committee strongly recommend early applications, especially from international students, as we are reviewing applications on a regular basis.
 We aim to turn around all completed applications within 20 working days from date of submission (of all documents).